 The historic estates built in the 1910s and 1920s remain palatial residences and summer playgrounds for some of America’s wealthiest families.
 East Hampton’s historic splendor is protected through housing regulations which require all new homes to be of a size which compliments the existing residences.

-The average price per square foot is $593, while the median list price for properties within the town of East Hampton is $1,595,000.
+The average price per square foot is $593, while the median list price for real estate in East Hampton is $1,595,000.

 PEOPLE & LIFESTYLE